March 11, 2020 Book review: ‘On Division’ by Goldie Goldbloom

 “I knew nothing about the Chassidic community, making me excitedly curious about Surie’s story.
 Books that expose you to new situations and unfamiliar cultures have the potential to be the best reads.”

-In one vivid passage, Williamsburg is rendered in colorful details as a riverfront community where four generations live in one home, and the family yard is houses thirty chickens.
+In one vivid passage, Williamsburg is rendered in colorful details as some pastoral countryside where four generations live in one home, and the family yard houses thirty chickens.

 “The Ecksteins raised their own chickens.
 They didn’t eat red meat.
 The poultry lived in the backyard in a large coop Dead Opa, Yidel’s father, had built in 1951.
 He’d had chickens in the displaced persons camp in Austria too.
 The birds picked worms and rusty screws out of the dry, pale gray dust.
 The Ecksteins owned twenty-five chickens at a time, thirty before Rosh Hashanah, but never a rooster.
 On Sukkos, when Tzila Ruchel, Surie’s oldest daughter, had a sukkah that stretched across the entire front of their house and the doors opened and shut constantly, the chickens wandered out into the road and caused collisions.”

-The Ecksteins also look out the window to a river and all its daily colors, and the reader is transported to a little Amish countryside that sets the scene for a quaint pastoral life.
-In reality, Williamsburg is a city, a gritty urban area, a grey, polluted part of New York.
+This is a book on grimy Brooklyn, New York!
+Williamsburg is a gritty urban area, a polluted part of New York.
 The Hasidic people are usually city natives, New Yorkers, able to navigate the subway to Chinatown and bargain on the price of an imitation Coach bag.
-Williamsburg’s views are not the thin strip of water that is the East River, because that’s mostly obstructed by fenced-off shipping and manufacturing areas.
+Williamsburg looks out not at a thin strip of water that is the East River, because that’s mostly obstructed by fenced-off shipping and manufacturing areas.
 The view is of Manhattan.
-On September 11, my ex-mother-in-law who lives about where the fictional Ecksteins do, saw the Twin Towers burn.
-The community Goldbloom describes just does not hold up when you realize it is a block from the subway and a train stop from Manhattan.
+The Manhattan skyline looms over many Hasidic-occupied apartment complexes.
+When you walk on Division you can see the Freedom Towers.

-The issues with the setting, however, aren’t simply the faulty details per se or how they might irk one particular nerdish tour guide, but about how the book cumulatively paints a portrait that resembles something completely unlike the real neighborhood.
-This especially upset me when the women are depicted as simple characters who deliver babies in muted pain, without ever knowing the first thing about their own bodies.
-In some instances, Surie is shown to have no knowledge of reproduction, despite having had so many children herself.
+The issues with the setting, however, aren’t simply the details per se, but how the book cumulatively paints a portrait that is extremely insulting.
+It brought to mind the way western travel writers would depict other cultures as savage and exaggerate how “uncivilized” these “unusual” peoples were.
+This is especially bad when Hasidic women are shown to deliver babies in muted pain, without ever knowing the first thing about their own bodies.
+Surie has no knowledge of reproduction, despite having had many children herself.
 Only when she is pregnant in her fifties does the midwife educate her:

 “You know this already, but most babies are born headfirst, Mrs. Eckstein.
-If they come with their feet first, it is known as a breech.
-It’s far more common with twins.
-Don’t you remember what happened with your third kid?
-I don’t have to tell you what labor feels like.
-You know better than me!”
+If they come with their feet first, it is known as a breech.”

 The nurse goes on to lecture this passive woman on what hemorrhaging means.